tt-softs/002-python/readme.md

-Task for today:
+# 002 - python

-2 apps.
+Task for today: 2 apps.

 1st app:
 - takes path to json file on file system as first script argument
 - reads the file
 - send the content of the file to some flask endpoint, i.e. `localhost:5000/api/add`
 - use requests module

 2nd app:
 - is a flask app
 - has two endpoints `/api/add` and `/api/list`